Gregory Foster: Early life

-He was born in London and attended University College School and graduated from University College London (UCL) in 1888 with a degree in English.
+Foster was born in London and attended University College School and graduated from University College London (UCL) in 1888 with a degree in English.
 He obtained a PhD from Strasbourg University in 1892 with his dissertation on the Anglo-Saxon poem Judith (Judith: studies in metre, language and style, with a view to determining the date of the Oldenglish fragment and the home of its author).

 Career

-He first taught at UCL became a professor of English language and literature at Bedford College, London before returning to UCL where he spent 25 years in administration as secretary, principal and later provost.
-As Vice-Chancellor of the University of London he was instrumental in having the new university building established in central London at Bloomsbury rather than Holland Park in west London.
+Foster first taught at UCL became a professor of English language and literature at Bedford College, London before returning to UCL where he spent 25 years in administration as secretary, principal and later provost.
+As Vice-Chancellor of the University of London, Foster was instrumental in having the new university building established in central London at Bloomsbury rather than Holland Park in west London.

+Legacy

+The Foster Court area of UCL's Bloomsbury campus is named after Foster.

 Personal life

-He was knighted in 1917 and created a baronet in 1930.
+Foster was knighted in 1917 and created a baronet in 1930.
 In 1894 he married Fanny Maude (d.1928) and they had two sons and two daughters.
 He died in Hove, Sussex, in 1931.

+Collections

+University College London holds the following collections relating to Foster: